HrudakovSerhii/f1-season-2005-2023-champions/README.md

 - App should be delivered to GitHub and be shared for viewing by multiple people

 ## UI/UX
-Take https://www.leanportal.nl/ as a reference for UI/UX implementation
+https://www.leanportal.nl/ used as a reference for UI/UX implementation

 ## Data source
-Use http://ergast.com/mrd/ link to get documentation over Ergast Developer API -- here must be list of API endpoints
+http://ergast.com/mrd/ used to get documentation over Ergast Developer API https://flowbite.com/docs/components/accordion/ used as a base for UI components

-## Architecture
+## Architecture requirements
 - Clean,reusable code
 - Frontend best practices
 - Cache when using API